diffpy/diffpy.srreal/doc/manual/source/index.rst

 Developers
 -----------

-PyObjCryst is developed and maintained by
+diffpy.srreal is developed and maintained by

 .. literalinclude:: ../../../AUTHORS.txt